lilyosah/tech-knowledgebase/Rails Views.md

 ### Session
 `session[]` is used to persist contents "forever" across requests from the same browser.
 Like a hash
-	- ❗ Do not overstuff `session[]`!
-Because it is made into a cookie with a limited size
+	- ❗ Do not over-stuff `session[]`!
+Because it is made into a cookie with a limited size - backed by cookies

 This is how you track people...
 `reset_session` empties session